Last updated: 1 day ago

-The next big update to iOS will change many aspects of how users will access apps and view information.
+The next big update to iOS changes many aspects of how users access apps and view information.
 Despite the pandemic interrupting the last few months of development, Apple was still able to come on stage at WWDC swinging.
 Home Screen Widgets, App Library, a new translation feature, and speed improvements and design changes add up to a sizeable release.

 iOS 14 Features

 The Home screen has been basically untouched since it was first introduced on the original iPhone.
 A grid of squares you could click to launch an app and a place that held every single app you download.
 Small changes have been made over time, but iOS 14 rethinks the entire experience.

 Now users can remove an app from the home screen without deleting it or hiding it in a folder.
 The app will live inside the new "App Library" located by swiping to the right-most screen.
 The App Library sorts apps by category and the search bar at the top will show an alphabetical list of all installed apps.